Prismatik/json-migrator/README.md

 The migrator takes in two inputs

 * doc - the document to be modified by the migration
-* migration - the migration to transform the document
+* migrationPath - the file location of the migration (a JSON file)

 ###Migration format